 Things I Wish I Knew Before My Wedding

-Most of the wedding planning to date is still done by the bride.
-It may be due to the notion that the bride is the center of this day.
+To date, most of the wedding planning is still done by the bride.
+This may be because the bride is the center of this day.

 But in reality, both partners are equally important, and planning a wedding involves a monumental amount of work, solving logistics, and cooperation.